webprofusion-chrisc/trust-store-updater/ARCHITECTURE.md

 ## Original Prompt

 > Implement a cross platform tool in Go which can update operating system and application trusts stores (ca bundles etc) with recommended new root certificates.
-It should target linux, macos and windows and use configuration to decide which target applicaiton stores or OS stores to update.
-Save this prompt as part of the architecture summary.
+It should target linux, macos and windows and use configuration to decide which target application stores or OS stores to update.

 ## Architecture Overview